Cilia History, Family Crest & Coats of Arms

 The surname Cilia was first found in at Bari in Apulia, capital city of Bari; it contains the Cathedral of S. Sabino which was begun in 1034.
 In Roman times it was the junction between the coast road and Via Traiana.
 Its harbor is mentioned back in 180 B.C.
 It was a crusader town occupied by the Norman Robert Guiscard in 1071.
 It later acquired prosperity under Frederick II.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Cilia family
+Early History of the Cilia family

 This web page shows only a small excerpt of our Cilia research.
 Another 99 words (7 lines of text) covering the year 1705 is included under the topic Early Cilia History in all our PDF Extended History products and printed products wherever possible.